shazahm1/WP-Syntax/README.txt

 * BUG: Ensure string is return in caption.
 * BUG: Fix line numbering bug.
 * BUG: Remove old plugin file.
-* OTHER: UPDATE GeSHi to latest dev branch.
+* OTHER: UPDATE GeSHi to the latest dev branch.
 * DEV: Correct phpDoc errors.

 = 1.0 02/09/2013 =
 * NEW: CSS3 for alternating background lines for easier reading.
 * OTHER: Completely refactor code to utilize current best practices for plugin development which will provide a solid foundation for further development.
 * OTHER: Remove GeSHi contrib and test folders.
-* OTHER: Move CSS to `css` subfolder.
+* OTHER: Move CSS to `css` sub-folder.
-* OTHER: Move JavaScript to `js` subfolder.
+* OTHER: Move JavaScript to `js` sub-folder.
 * OTHER: CSS fixes to keep theme from breaking output formatting.

 = 0.9.13 09/01/12 =
 * FEATURE: Added a new "src" shortcode option to allow reference of the source filename.
 Props: Steffen Vogel
 * BUG: Properly enqueue the CSS file.
-* BUG: Updated TinyMCE whitelist to allows required tags.
+* BUG: Updated TinyMCE allow list to allow required tags.
 Props: Steffen Vogel
 * OTHER: Updated GeSHi to 1.0.8.11
 * OTHER: Remove old unused code.
-* OTHER: Imporved line highlighting.
+* OTHER: Improved line highlighting.
 Props: Steffen Vogel
 * OTHER: Added some additional CSS styles to help keep theme's from breaking the presentation of the code.

 **0.9.12** : Fixed a range bug in the new highlight feature.